Storm Gerrit disruption brings misery for post-Christmas travellers

 Those with pre-booked tickets for travel between Preston and either Edinburgh or Glasgow can board trains on Thursday or Friday, the operator said.

-A major incident has been declared on the A9 in the Scottish Highlands, Police Scotland said, after drivers reported being stuck for hours in heavy traffic on the snow-covered road.
+A major incident was declared on the A9 in the Scottish Highlands, Police Scotland said, which had to close after drivers reported being stuck for hours in heavy traffic on the snow-covered road.

 The heavy snow led to cars becoming stuck near Drumochter before snowploughs were able to start clearing a way through.